nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 * **Completely customizable** - Customize the width, height, number of photos, number of columns, image size, background color, image spacing and more!
 * Display **multiple Instagram feeds** on the same page or on different pages throughout your site
 * **GDPR Compliance** - automatically integrates with many of the popular GDPR cookie consent plugins and includes a 1-click easy GDPR setting.
-* Use the built-in **shortcode options** to completely customize each of your Instagram feeds
+* Use the drag-and-drop customizer to completely customize each of your Instagram feeds
 * Display thumbnail, medium or **full-size photos** from your Instagram feed
 * **Infinitely load more** of your Instagram photos with the 'Load More' button
 * Includes a **Follow on Instagram button** at the bottom of your feed